Visual Communication Design Graduate Overview

 Studio critiques are required of every full-time graduate student pursuing an MFA in Studio or Writing degree.
 Typically, SAIC graduate students have at least four critique panels throughout their studies at SAIC, augmenting biweekly tutorials with their graduate advisors.

-Continue to explore the Visual Communication Design department website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.
+Continue to explore the SAIC Visual Communication Design department website to learn about our curricular offerings, faculty, students, and alumni, visit the Master of Fine Arts in Studio degree program for more detailed information, or schedule a tour.